corda/corda5-samples/java-samples/shinny-tokens/README.md

 ```
 After trigger the ListGoldTokens flow, again, we need to hop to `GET /flow/{holdingidentityshorthash}/{clientrequestid}`
 and check the result.
-As the screenshot shows, in the response body, we will see a list of the gold state we created.

 #### Step 3: Transfer the gold token with `TransferGoldTokenFlow`
-In this step, Alice will transfer some tokens from his vault to Charlie.
+In this step, Bob will transfer some tokens from his vault to Charlie.
 Goto `POST /flow/{holdingidentityshorthash}`, enter the identity short hash and request body.
-Use Alice's holdingidentityshorthash to fire this post API.
+Use Bob's holdingidentityshorthash to fire this post API.
 ```
 {
     "clientRequestId": "transfer-1",
     "flowClassName": "com.r3.developers.samples.tokens.workflows.TransferGoldTokenFlow",
     "requestBody": {
-        "symbol":"GOLD",
+        "symbol": "GOLD",
-        "issuer":"CN=Bob, OU=Test Dept, O=R3, L=London, C=GB",
+        "issuer": "CN=Alice, OU=Test Dept, O=R3, L=London, C=GB",
-        "newOwner":"CN=Charlie, OU=Test Dept, O=R3, L=London, C=GB",
+        "receiver": "CN=Charlie, OU=Test Dept, O=R3, L=London, C=GB",
-        "value": "5"
+        "amount": "5"
         }
 }
 ```
 And as for the result of this flow, go to `GET /flow/{holdingidentityshorthash}/{clientrequestid}` and enter the required fields.

-#### Step 4: Confirm the token balances of Alice and Charlie
+#### Step 4: Confirm the token balances of Bob and Charlie
-Go to `POST /flow/{holdingidentityshorthash}`, enter the identity short hash(Alice's hash) and request body:
+Go to `POST /flow/{holdingidentityshorthash}`, enter the identity short hash(Bob's hash) and request body:
 ```
 {
     "clientRequestId": "list-2",